mabdelfattahm/certified-aws-solutions-architect-associate/1-aws-fundamentals/rds.md

 ### Network Security and IAM

 - Network security:
-    - RDS databases are usually deployed within a private subnet
+    - RDS databases are usually deployed within **a private subnet** not a public one
-    - RDS security works by leveraging security groups (similar to EC2), they control who can communicate with the database instance
+    - RDS security works by leveraging security groups (similar to EC2), they control who can **communicate** with the database instance
 - Access management:
-    - There are IAM policies which help control who can manage an AWS RDS database (through the RDS API)
+    - There are IAM policies which help control who can **manage** an AWS RDS database (through the RDS API)
     - Traditional username/password can be used to login into the database
     - IAM-based authentication can be used to login into MySQL and PostgreSQL
 - IAM authentication: